luckyteddy/flask-caffe-image-detect-classification/readme.md

 Image classification with simple object detection running as a Flask web server.

+*Note that you should use this only on pictures with maximal size around 1024 x 1024.
+It can take really long time for bigger pictures.*

 ## Requirements

 First thing you should do is to run this script: